What Is a Good SAT Score?

 • A strong SAT score can raise your chances of getting into a particular college.

-So what SAT score should you aim for?
-And what counts as a "good" SAT score?
+If you do need to take a standardized test, what SAT score should you aim for?
+And what counts as a “good” SAT score?

 What Is a Good SAT Score Overall?

+The median total SAT score is 1030.
 In general, any SAT score above the 50th percentile, or median, can be considered a decent score, since this means you've performed better than the majority of test-takers.

 Scoring in the 50th percentile, however, won't cut it at most selective colleges.
 The standard for a good SAT score increases considerably depending on how competitive the applicant pool is.
-This is why it's typically better to aim for at least the 75th percentile, or 1200 or higher.
+This is why it's typically better to aim for at least the 75th percentile, or a 1200 or higher.

 Percentiles can be used to see how well you did compared with other test-takers.
 Refer to the following percentile charts to see what constitutes a good SAT score.
 Note that the percentile rankings for scores may change slightly from year to year.